 When building a team, look for cover letters that don’t follow a generic “copy and paste” format.
 Next, set these letters apart from the rest and view resumes.

 More than anything, a great resume explains results and provides evidence that a person is a go-getter and a team player.
 For resumes, scan job experience for information that fits the position.
-While education can be an indicator of success, it isn’t deterministic of a person’s abilities.
+While education can be an indicator of success, it doesn’t necessarily determine a person’s abilities.
 It’s more important to find signs of grit, hard work, and passion.
-For example, notice if a person receives a significant promotion in a short period of time.
+For example, notice if a person received a significant promotion in a short period of time.

 Part 2 Of the Hiring Process: The Stages of Interviewing

 Too many companies make the mistake of hiring too quickly.
-It’s important to really take your time to get to know the potential candidate to determine if they are truly a good fit for the team beyond their skillset.
+It’s important to really take your time and get to know the potential candidate to determine if they are truly a good fit for the team beyond their skill set.

 In the following steps four through nine, you’ll learn the suggested stages of interviewing.
-It’s important to ask interview questions that highlight a potential hire’s interpersonal skills to determine their problem-solving skills, ability to handle conflict, and overall outlook on team culture.
+It’s important to ask job interview questions that highlight a potential hire’s interpersonal skills and determine their problem solving skills, ability to handle conflict, and overall outlook on team culture.

 4. Conduct the First Interview Via Phone

 The initial phone interview serves as a screening that gets the hiring manager familiar with the candidate’s background and personality.
-After introductions, start the call by setting up the expectations of what will be covered.
+After introductions, begin the interview by setting up expectations of what will be covered.
 For example: “I would like to have a conversation from a 30,000-foot view about what you’ve done and what you’re looking for in a job.
 Then if you have any questions for me, I can address them at the end.”

 Look for Inconsistencies

 Check for consistency between what the candidate says and what’s on their resume and cover letter.
 During the interview, ask about the moves between each of their positions.
-Start with their last role and work backward to the first job they listed on their resume.
-Another great pointer is developing specific questions around their work experience from their cover letter.
+Start with their last role and work backward to the first job listed on their resume.
+Another great strategy is to develop specific questions around work experience presented in their cover letter.
 Often, these go into more detail than resumes.

 Ask About Their Career Trajectory

-When building a team, it’s important leaders find people who they can multiply as leaders.
-For this reason, ask about the person’s career goals.
-If a candidate explains they see this job as a stepping stone to another company, they aren’t the right fit.
-Instead, look for people who communicate they see themselves growing with the organization.
+When building a team, it’s important for leaders to find people who they can multiply as new leaders.
+For this reason, ask the candidate about their career goals.
+If they see this job as a stepping stone to another company, they aren’t the right fit.
+Instead, look for people who see themselves growing with the organization.

 Other questions around career-building include: